-In response to rising wholesale water costs, Flower Mound is implementing a rate adjustment that will allow the Town to continue providing residents with a clean, safe, and reliable water supply and waste water service, while also maintaining and building necessary utility infrastructure.
+In response to rising wholesale water costs, the Town of Flower Mound is implementing a rate adjustment that will allow the Town to continue providing residents with a clean, safe, and reliable water supply and wastewater service, while also maintaining and building necessary utility infrastructure.

 Rising Wholesale Water Costs

-Water rate and wastewater charges will vary based upon individual water usage.
-For water conservation tips and a copy of the Town's conservation ordinance, please visit www.flower-mound.com.
-For additional information or to receive a detailed financial briefing regarding the new rate structure, call 972.539.SERV (7378) to schedule an appointment with Debra Wallace, Interim Town Manager/CFO.
+Water rates and wastewater charges will vary based on individual water usage.
+For water conservation tips, please click here.
+For additional information, to receive a detailed financial briefing regarding the new structure rate, or to schedule an appointment with the Interim Town Manager/Chief Financial Officer, please call 972.539.SERV (7378).